-For example, if the gas in use is argon (Ar) and the ion gauge measured pressure is displayed as 4.00×10^{-7} Torr, the actual, true pressure of argon is then determined by the following equation:
+For example, if the gas in use is argon (Ar) and the ion gauge measured pressure is displayed as $4.00 \times 10^{-7}$ Torr, the actual, true pressure of argon is then determined by the following equation:

-$$\frac{4.00 \times 10^{-7}}{1.29}$$ Torr = 3.10 x 10-7 Torr, Ar
+$\frac{4.00 \ x \ 10^{-7}}{1.29} \text{ Torr} = 3.10 \ x \ 10^{-7} \text{ Torr, Ar}$

-2) Alternatively, you may correct the display for a direct reading of pressure for the type of gas you are using by adjusting the sensitivity factor for the IG.
-If you adjust the sensitivity factor for your ion gauge to compensate the readout of pressure for a gas type other than nitrogen / air, the displayed pressure readout for that device must be annotated to indicate that the displayed pressure is for the gas type the readout is compensated for.
+2) Alternatively, you may correct the display for a direct reading of pressure for the type of gas you are using by adjusting the SENSITIVITY value for the IG.
+If you adjust the SENSITIVITY value for your ion gauge to compensate the readout of pressure for a gas type other than nitrogen / air, the displayed pressure readout for that device must be annotated to indicate that the displayed pressure is for the gas type the readout is compensated for.

-In the above example, if the N_2 sensitivity of the ion gauge being used is 25 Torr-1 ("25 per Torr"), the sensitivity factor programmed during setup of the B-RAX could be set for 32.25 (25 X 1.29 = 32.25) so that the pressure readout would directly indicate the true pressure of argon.
-Again, the display line for that particular device pressure readout would require annotation (a user applied label) so as to not conflict with the gas type selection/notation of nitrogen (N_2).
+In the above example, if the SENSITIVITY value of the ion gauge being used is 10 Torr-1 ("10 per Torr"), the SENSITIVITY value can be programmed during setup of the B-RAX and IGM400 or CCM500 could be set for 12.9 (10 X 1.29 = 12.9) so that the pressure readout would directly indicate the true pressure of argon.
+Again, the display line for that particular device pressure readout would require annotation (a user applied label) so as to not conflict with the gas type selection/notation of nitrogen (N2).